PSPDFKit/PSPDFKit-SP/README.md

 Give your users a premium experience with an iOS PDF viewer SDK that has dozens of out-of-the-box features for document viewing, signing, annotation, redaction, and much more.

+This package includes the two main frameworks in our SDK: the model layer ([PSPDFKit](https://www.nutrient.io/api/ios/documentation/pspdfkit)) and the UI layer ([PSPDFKitUI](https://www.nutrient.io/api/ios/documentation/pspdfkitui)).
+Separate packages are available for converting scanned documents into machine-readable text ([OCR](https://github.com/PSPDFKit/PSPDFKitOCR-SP)) and real-time collaboration ([Instant](https://github.com/PSPDFKit/Instant-SP)).

 ## Getting Started

 To get started with Nutrient iOS SDK, add this repository as a Swift package, or read our [step-by-step getting started guide](https://www.nutrient.io/getting-started/ios/) for more details.
 Learn more in the [Nutrient iOS SDK guides](https://www.nutrient.io/guides/ios/).

-Our SDK comes with two main frameworks: the model layer ([PSPDFKit](https://www.nutrient.io/api/ios/documentation/pspdfkit)) and the UI layer ([PSPDFKitUI](https://www.nutrient.io/api/ios/documentation/pspdfkitui)).

 Nutrient iOS SDK can be used with iOS, Mac Catalyst and visionOS apps.
 Our [system compatibility guide](https://www.nutrient.io/guides/ios/announcements/version-support/) has more details about supported operating systems.